-Mr. Stacey is the Founding Partner of Stacey Muirhead Capital Management.
-In addition to sharing responsibility for the overall direction of the firm, Jeff has acted as Portfolio Manager for the Stacey Muirhead Limited Partnership and the Stacey Muirhead RSP Fund since their inception.
-He is also responsible for client service efforts at the firm.
-Jeff has over 25 years of investment industry experience.
-Prior to starting Stacey Muirhead Capital Management, he was employed with a boutique Toronto investment firm where he was also a shareholder.
+Mr. Stacey is the founder of Stacey Muirhead Capital Management Ltd. Jeff has almost 30 years of investment industry experience.
+Prior to starting Stacey Muirhead Capital Management Ltd., he was employed with a boutique Toronto investment firm where he was also a shareholder.
 Jeff has an Honours Bachelor of Business Administration degree from Wilfrid Laurier University and is a Chartered Financial Analyst.
-He is a member of the Finance and Investment Committee at the University of Waterloo and is a member of the Dean’s Advisory Council at the Wilfrid Laurier University School of Business and Economics.
-Additionally, Jeff currently serves on the Board of Trustees at Parkminster United Church.
+He is a member of the Finance and Investment Committee and an Advisory Board Member of the student managed School of Accounting and Finance Investment Fund at the University of Waterloo.
+He is also an Advisory Board Member of the student managed Ivey Value Fund at the University of Western Ontario.
+Additionally, he serves as a member of the Dean’s Advisory Council at the Wilfrid Laurier University School of Business and Economics and on the Board of Trustees at Parkminster United Church.
 He is a former director of Rainmaker Entertainment Inc. and previously served on the Board of Trustees and Investment Management Committee at the University of Guelph.

 Mr. Kaufman is Chairman and CEO of Glenair, Inc. in Glendale, California, a manufacturer of electrical and fiber optic components and assemblies primarily for aerospace applications.
 He first started working for Glenair while in college nearly 40 years ago, and has been CEO for many decades.
 He received a Bachelor of Science degree in Accounting in 1976 (Cum Laude), and a Master of Business Administration degree in 1977, both from the University of Southern California.
 He was a longtime director of Wesco Financial, a unit of Berkshire Hathaway, and is a current director of Daily Journal Corporation.
 In 2005 he edited and published Poor Charlie’s Almanack, a compilation of talks given by his longtime friend Charlie Munger.
 Peter is actively involved in a variety of local and national non-profit organizations.
 He and his wife, Mary Grace, are long-time residents of Pasadena, California, and have two grown daughters.